craftingcity/The-Known-World/A Grand Notepad.md

 tags: notes
 ---
 # Notes

-Shrine to the missing of the [[Wildlands]]

-Temples and Shrines to the Gods

-Bag-head bandits.

-a cavernous meteiorite

 #### Bubble's Mercs - Delta 3
 ##### "Bubble" - Team Lead
 AC: 21 (Press.
 Combat Armor (18+3))